itsaahsan/itsaahsan/README.md

 </div>

-I'm a self-taught engineer from **Dhaka, Bangladesh** 🇧🇩 who decided to skip the traditional path and build my own curriculum from the world's best institutions instead — **Harvard, DeepLearning.AI (Andrew Ng), Google, and Meta** — 2,000+ hours deep.
+I'm a self-taught engineer from Dhaka, Bangladesh 🇧🇩 who decided to skip the traditional path and build my own curriculum from the world's best institutions instead — Harvard, DeepLearning.AI (Andrew Ng), Google, and Meta — 2,000+ hours deep.

 I work across the full stack — I can train a deep learning model in the morning and build the React frontend around it in the afternoon.
-My goal?
-To land a **Software Engineer or AI/ML Engineer** role at a top tech company where I can solve hard problems and build things that actually matter.

-Besides tech I'm also into **continuous learning**, solving algorithmic puzzles on LeetCode and occasionally going down rabbit holes on how neural networks actually work at a mathematical level.
+Besides tech I'm also into continuous learning, solving algorithmic puzzles on LeetCode and occasionally going down rabbit holes on how neural networks actually work at a mathematical level.
 If you're reading this in 2026, I'm probably still figuring things out — but getting better every single day.

 ---